SalishSeaCast/SS-run-sets/README.rst

     :target: https://www.apache.org/licenses/LICENSE-2.0
     :alt: Licensed under the Apache License, Version 2.0

-The SalisCastSea NEMO run-sets are copyright 2013-2021 by the `Salish Sea MEOPAR Project Contributors`_ and The University of British Columbia.
+The SalisCastSea NEMO run-sets are copyright 2013 – present by the `Salish Sea MEOPAR Project Contributors`_ and The University of British Columbia.

 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0
 Please see the LICENSE file for details of the license.

-.. _SalishSeaCast MEOPAR Project Contributors: https://github.com/SalishSeaCast/docs/blob/master/CONTRIBUTORS.rst
+.. _SalishSeaCast MEOPAR Project Contributors: https://github.com/SalishSeaCast/docs/blob/main/CONTRIBUTORS.rst